 Incident Management Operations Guidelines

 Guidelines for incident management operations section defines the guidelines for the recording, classifying, prioritizing, and communicating with IT stakeholders.

 Guidelines to Decide Urgency

 Guidelines to decide urgency section defines the guidelines for defining the urgency (urgency is defined based on how criticality of services) which is defined as critical, normal, and low.

 RACI (Responsibility, Accountability, Consulted & Informed) matrix clearly provides the segregation of roles and responsibilities as activities with respect to the incident management roles (service desk, incident manager, L2, technical lead, service delivery manager, customer service manager).

 Service Level Agreements

-SLA’s defines the agreement between IT service provider and the customer.
-SLAs section, defines how incidents have to be handled with priority P1/ P2/ P3, what should be the response time, restoration time, closure notification time, resolution time, and communication updates timing.
+SLA defines the agreement between the IT service provider and the customer.
+SLAs section defines how incidents have to be handled with priority P1/ P2/ P3, what should be the response time, restoration time, closure notification time, resolution time, and communication updates timing.

 Reports define the key findings, details, and useful information presented to the different levels of management and users for making effective decisions and actions.

-Reports section here talks about three types of reports like post incident report, weekly reports, monthly reports, etc.
+The reports section here talks about three types of reports a post-incident reports, weekly reports, monthly reports, etc.

-Meetings section defines the types of meetings that should be conducted like daily meetings, weekly meeting and monthly meetings, its agenda, expected meeting outcomes, etc.
+The meetings section defines the types of meetings that should be conducted like daily meetings, weekly meetings, and monthly meetings, its agenda, expected meeting outcomes, etc.

 Responsibilities of Incident Manager

-Responsibilities of incident manager defines the responsibilities with respect to different areas like governance, business impact assessment, involvement and etiquette in technical bridges, customer engagement, timely notifications, PIR (Post Incident Report), supplier management)
+Responsibilities of incident manager define the responsibilities with respect to different areas like governance, business impact assessment, involvement, and etiquette in technical bridges, customer engagement, timely notifications, PIR (Post Incident Report), supplier management)